emacs-exordium/exordium/README.md

 <kbd>C-c p s a</kbd> | Same but using ack
 <kbd>C-c p r</kbd>   | Interactive query-replace on all files in project

-See [Projectile](https://github.com/bbatsov/projectile) doc for other keys.
+See [Projectile](https://github.com/bbatsov/projectile) documentation for other keys.

 ### Project Explorer